 Whether you’re planning a cookout this weekend or cooking indoors, grill up a few of these sizzling treats for a quick appetizer or serve as an entree.
-I can’t think of a better way to celebrate the Fourth of July than with a big plate of these spicy and cheesy, smoky and crispy chicken nuggets.
+I can’t think of a better way to celebrate the Fourth of July than with a big plate of these spicy, cheesy, smoky, and crispy chicken nuggets.

-If you don’t like hot, leave out the jalapenos or skimp a bit.
-I definitely prefer fresh jalapenos over the canned or pickled ones traditionally used with nachos.
-They are milder and prettier too.
+If you don’t like spicy, leave out the jalapeños or skimp a bit.
+I prefer fresh jalapeños over the canned or pickled ones traditionally used with nachos.
+They are milder and prettier, too.

 - 8 chicken tenders, flattened and cut in two

 - 1 jalapeno pepper, seeded and finely chopped

 - Dab 1/2 teaspoon (more or less) of cream cheese on top of each chicken tender.
 Sprinkle a scant 1/4 teaspoon of peppers over cream cheese.
 Fold or roll chicken to enclose cream cheese mixture.
 Wrap each roll with one piece of bacon and secure with a toothpick.

 - Grill until bacon is brown and crispy on both sides.